 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.54 minutes getting to work every day.

-Eagar - Springerville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Eagar - Springerville does not have a public transit system used by locals to get to and from work.

-The population of Eagar - Springerville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Eagar - Springerville, 24.05% have at least a bachelor's degree.
+The education level of Eagar - Springerville citizens is a little higher than the average for US cities and towns: 24.05% of adults in Eagar - Springerville have at least a bachelor's degree.

 Eagar - Springerville is a very ethnically-diverse town.
 The people who call Eagar - Springerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagar - Springerville residents report their race to be White, followed by Native American.
 Eagar - Springerville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 20.56% of the town’s residents.
 Important ancestries of people in Eagar - Springerville include English, German, Irish, Scottish, and Norwegian.